Mondanite Magazine

 - Courage and perseverance, not only on the side of the patient but more importantly on the side of the doctor.
 Many cancer patients die because their doctors give up on them very early.
 Those doctors do not have the courage and perseverance necessary to go forward.
 Also, if the patient does not have enough courage and perseverance, he may choose to stop treatment early.
 The only people who win the war are the ones who go to war fully charged and prepared to win.

 A. I believe in the power of hope and I believe in what I am doing.
-I believe treating the cancer patient is the most noble thing in the world.
+I believe treating cancer patients is the noblest thing in the world.
 I cannot think of a job more noble than mine.
 My strength originates from my belief in the power of science and knowledge.
 Also, I believe in the power of love and compassion.
-My motto has always been “the doctor who does not love his patient cannot cure him”.
-There is no joy greater than the joy of curing a cancer patient and I must tell you that I have cured hundreds of patient whom I did not think I could cure when I started their treatment.
+My motto has always been, "The doctor who does not love his patient cannot cure him."
+There is no joy greater than the joy of curing a cancer patient, and I must tell you that I have cured hundreds of patients whom I did not think I could cure when I started their treatment.
 It is the power of courage and perseverance that eventually led to their cure.
-We should never forget that a patient, who is not curable today, may become curable tomorrow.
-As time passes by, new drugs emerge and a drug which is not available to us today may become available in a few months; therefore, you can rarely say that this patient is not curable.
+We should never forget that a patient who is not curable today may become curable tomorrow.
+As time passes, new drugs emerge, and a drug that is not available to us today may become available in a few months; therefore, you can rarely say that this patient is not curable.
 One should never lose hope and faith.
-My philosophy is to do my utmost and only after I do my utmost, I would pray to God and I would ask him for help.
-I never ask for help before I make sure that I have done my very best.
+My philosophy is to do my utmost, and only after I do my utmost, I pray to God and ask Him for help.
+I never ask for help before making sure that I have done my very best.

 A. A cancer doctor’s work and his relationship with his patients are sacred.
 To achieve sacredness, the doctor should rise above himself.